mac-jake225-food/recipe-development/README.md

 -Your weekly Calendar and Grocery List will reflect your personal choices an

-# Final Notes
+## Final Notes

 This project was completed from September-December 2021 for COMP 225 by:
-Abigail Stolp
+Abigail Stolp,
-Emiliano Huerta
+Emiliano Huerta,
-Jason Whitelaw
+Jason Whitelaw, and
 Katelyn Breen